-Prerequisite: Admission to the Associate Degree Nursing Program and BIOL 109 and PSYC 243, may be taken concurrently.
+Prerequisites: Admission to the Nursing Program and BIOL 109 (or concurrent enrollment) and PSYC 243 (or concurrent enrollment).

-This course is taken in the first semester of the associate degree nursing program.
 The student will acquire knowledge fundamental to the development of basic skills and attitudes essential for the practice of nursing.
-The principles of physical, biological, behavioral sciences and nursing theory serve as the foundation.
+The principles of physical, biological, and behavioral sciences and nursing theory serve as the foundation.
 This first clinical laboratory course is designed to introduce the student to the role of the professional nurse in meeting basic needs common to all clients.
 Students are prepared to establish the nurse-client relationship through communication skills.
 Planned clinical experience is designed to allow the student to utilize the nursing process to deliver safe, individualized nursing care according to legal/ethical guidelines.